AsmiiGaurav/AI-Powered-Customer-Feedback-Analyzer/README.md

-# RestauratLens (AI-Powered Customer Feedback Analyzer)
+# RestaurantLens (AI-Powered Customer Feedback Analyzer)

 Analyze customer reviews at scale with an easy, interactive UI.
 This project focuses on **sentiment analysis** and **multilingual support**, and includes example data and setup scripts to help you get running quickly.
 The app supports batch analysis from CSV files and provides fast iteration for experiments and demos. :contentReference[oaicite:0]{index=0}